 I found out where the cat was hanging out when he wasn’t roaming around the compound, harassing people.
-I saw him lying on a tarp or something on the tin roof over a brother-in-law’s house.
-That part of the roof is very near to one of our privately owned street lights and a source of his food supplies: Insects that congregate around that fluorescent light.
+I saw him lying on a tarp or something on the roof over a brother-in-law’s house.
+That part of the roof was near a light and a food source: Insects that swarmed around the light.

-Of course cats will eat store-bought cat food — that food is formulated just for cats and mimics the flavors they really love, like chicken and fish (and the more expensive cat food actually has these as ingredients).
+Of course cats will eat store-bought cat food.
+The food is formulated just for cats and mimics the flavors they really love, like liver and fish.
+The more expensive cat food actually has them as ingredients.
 Cats eat other things, naturally, and some things you probably wouldn’t approve of.

 I write from experience because I’ve had many opportunities to see cat behavior over the years.
 Cats at my parents’ home, when I was young, would run up the side of the wall with the outdoor light on it, just to munch down on a few stray cicadas.
-I don’t know how they catch them here, but I’ve seen at least one cat feasting on them.
+I don’t know how cats catch them here, but I saw one munching on some.

 Cats eat mice and that’s a given.
 Why else would so many cartoons use it as a plot device?
-I haven’t actually seen any mice being eaten but our unnamed cat was seen playing with a couple of dead mice.
+I haven’t actually seen any mice being eaten but the affectionate cat was seen playing with a couple of dead ones.

 Cats are more finicky than dogs.
 Dogs will eat almost anything they consider edible.
 Cats seem to prefer some forms of meat or fish and some kinds of insects.
 If they eat anything else, I’ve never noticed.
-One thing was odd, though, with the cat with no name.
+One thing was odd, though, with the cat I mentioned.
 He would eat fish or chicken with rice if he found it that way.
 I never saw any other cat eating rice, even when starving for food.

-By the way, that cat disappeared sometime in 2012 and no one in the compound even noticed until I mentioned not seeing him around lately.
+By the way, that cat disappeared sometime in 2012 and no one in the compound even noticed until I said something.